phreeza/manuscript_axon_potentials/doc/manuscript.md

 the crossing of zero amplitude in figure [@fig:bigtree]C.

 ![An activity pulse in an axonal projections generates a dipole-like extracellular field potential (EFP). (**A**) Modeled axon bundle in black, along with iso-amplitude lines for the low-pass filtered EFP signature of the activity pulse.
 The contours (maximum amplitude in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The waveforms, recorded at the locations of the colored dots in *A*, also show a polarity reversal.
-The reversal ocurrs by inverting the envelope with aproximately constant phase, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (red line).
-It closely follows the local difference in density between bifurcations and terminations (black histogram).
+The reversal ocurrs by inverting the amplitude with aproximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line).
+It closely follows the local difference in density between bifurcations and terminations (blue histogram).
-(**D**) Iso-amlitude contours for the high-pass filtered component, which do not exhibit a double-lobed structure. (**E**) Response waveforms of the low-pass filtered component.
-The responses do not reverse their polarity. (**F**) Maximum amplitude of the high-pass filtered component (red line) follows the density of fibers (black histogram).
+(**D**) Iso-amlitude contours for the MUA component, which does not exhibit a double-lobed structure. (**E**) Response waveforms of the MUA component.
+The responses do not reverse their polarity.
+The same is true for the high-pass filtered components, example shown in black trace. (**F**) Maximum amplitude of the high-pass filtered component (black line) follows the density of fibers (green histogram).
-](../figs/fig_2.pdf){#fig:bigtree}
+](../figs/fig_2.pdf){#fig:bigtree height=110%}

 <!--To better understand the relationship between axonal anatomy and this spatial
 structure of the EFP, we plotted the change in density of the bundle, meaning